TremayneChrist/ProtectJS/README.md

 ###Example

-In many languages, it is custom to prepend private variables with an underscore (_), so we use this in JavaScript to show that an object should be concidered as a private.
+In many languages, it is custom to prepend private variables with an underscore (_), so we use this in JavaScript to show that an object should be considered as a private.
 Obviously this has absolutely no affect to whether it is actually private or not, it's more of a visual reference for a developer.

 Let's create a basic object using this approach...